Psystec/DiscordGPT/README.md

 ﻿# DiscordGPT

-Bring the power of ChatGPT to your Discord server with ease.
+integrate OpenAI into your Discord and bring the power of ChatGPT to your Discord server with ease.

 ## Features